Haseeb-Qureshi/p2p_assignment/README.md

 * Next, make sure that when you receive a `PRIME` message, you update when you last heard from the originator of the message.
 That will fully connect the network.
 * Then you want to make sure that when you receive a `PING` message, you're properly responding with a `PONG` message!
 * Finally, you'll need to implement proper gossip forwarding on `PRIME` messages.
 Follow the logic as explained earlier in this document.
-* You may occasionally run into concurrency-related race conditions (this will manifest as editing an array or dictionary while it's being iterated over).
-You could fix this with some locking, but I decided to leave it as is so the code is easier to understand.
-These errors should be rare, and if your code isn't working, it's almost certainly not due to concurrency bugs.

 ## Debugging
 * The frontend was primarily tested in Google Chrome, so if you are running into frontend bugs, try running it in Chrome.